Slimming World - 20 Tips for Shopping on a Budget and how to reduce your weekly groceries spending.

 Also when buying things like yoghurt, buy a big tub of plain fat free yoghurt, and add your own fruit, it works out cheaper and healthier than more costly expensive small flavoured yoghurts.

-While it can be tempting to buy lots of boxes of low syn cereals bars, crisps, chocolate etc, they can all be super expensive.
+While it can be tempting to buy lots of boxes of low calorie cereals bars, crisps, chocolate etc, they can all be super expensive.

 If you buy more generic ingredients and less branded treat stuff, you have less temptation in the house to tempt you off plan.
-That doesn’t mean you can not have treats, but instead make your own.
-Things like baked oatmeal are one of my favourites (a big bag of just plain ole porridge oats is so cheap) or one of these delicious Slimming World desserts and they are so much more satisfying to.
+That doesn't mean you can not have treats, but instead make your own.
+Things like baked oatmeal are one of my favourites (a big bag of just plain ole porridge oats is so cheap) or one of these delicious low calories sweets, desserts or treats

 Things like big bags of pasta, lentils, rice, oats etc can be so cheap and they are great for bulking out meals, so you can use less meat overall which can be more pricy.
 You can buy a 1kg bag of lentils for about £2, that can make quite a few meals.